Wiki · Concept · Last reviewed June 25, 2026

 In the United States, disappointment around machine translation, robotics, speech understanding, and general reasoning contributed to funding pressure.
 Researchers continued to make advances, but the field lost some of the permission structure that had allowed broad promises to attract broad support.

 This first winter established a pattern: a small number of impressive demonstrations created an image of general capability; the image attracted institutional money; hard real-world cases exposed the limits; and funders narrowed or withdrew support.
+The Lighthill report should not be treated as a single-cause explanation for the winter, but it is a primary artifact of the credibility break.

 Expert Systems and the Second Winter